johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

 - bloom and glow
 {class="compact"}

-We won't be looking at emulating any temporal artefacts this time (e.g. motion blur, afterglow, etc.) as WinUAE has no support for such effects currently.
+We won't be looking at emulating any temporal artefacts (e.g. motion blur, afterglow, etc.) as WinUAE has no support for such effects currently.

-Here is a fun example on how the shaders hold up to a real 1084S monitor.
+Here is a fun experiment on how the shaders hold up against a real 1084S monitor.
 The photos were taken from the [Eye of the Beholder review](https://www.amigalove.com/games.php?game_id=13) published on [AmigaLove](https://www.amigalove.com/).
 I highly recommend perusing this site